 Want to add a personal touch to your door that your guests will love?
-Why not stick a decal or stencil a “hello” in front of your door beside the doorknob.
-This will add a character to your door, and your guest will surely appreciate your warm welcome.
+Why not stick a decal or stencil a “hello” in front of your door beside the doorknob?
+This will add character to your door, and your guest will surely appreciate your warm welcome.

 Hello in Cursive Indoor/Outdoor Lettering Wall Art Decor Sticker -$7.49

-Last but not the least, if you’re unsure about painting or doing some major changes to your door, you can “accessorize” it.
-Buy an inexpensive doormat that represents or show personality, this will be a great addition to your entryway and can even be a conversation starter.
-Other than a new doormat, you can hang a wreath to your door.
-The good thing about wreath is they’re pretty inexpensive, and there’s a ton of designs to choose from.
+Last but not least, if you’re unsure about painting or doing some major changes to your door, you can accessorize it.
+Buy an inexpensive doormat that represents or shows personality, this will be a great addition to your entryway and can even be a conversation starter.
+Other than a new doormat, you can hang a wreath on your door.
+The good thing about wreaths is they’re pretty inexpensive, and there are a ton of designs to choose from.

 Hello Flowers Doormat – $16.98